KLeleu/KLeleu/README.md

 Check out my resume website to learn more about my experience and skills:
 🌐 [Kevin Leleu’s Resume](https://kleleu.github.io)

-*(Note: Replace the link above with the actual URL of your hosted website once it’s live.)*

 ## 🛠️ Skills

 - **Technical Troubleshooting:** Proficient in diagnosing and resolving complex issues, a skill I’m applying to debugging code.